mitchellhenke/hearty/README.md

 # Hearty

-An API for getting the heartiness zone of a latitude and longitude point.
+An API for getting the hardiness zone of a latitude and longitude point.

 ### Getting Started